AkshayChn/jrsmith/chapters/0000-Akshay.md

 ## This very page

 1. This page is based on my pandoc HTML theme.
 100% custom HTML-CSS.
-2. This page uses no Javascript for reflow and responsive design.
-It's all pure CSS.
+2. Reflow and sidebar animations are 100% CSS, no JavaScript.
 3. Try the dark mode!
 4. Check out my theme code on my [Github Repo](https://github.com/AkshayChn/pandoc-html-theme).